idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 **Remove defined character to the left**	Ctrl+Shift+Comma

-Remove the characters defined in Edit-> Options-> General-Characters for removal, but only to the left of the cursor.
+Remove the characters defined in Edit > Preferences > General > Characters for removal, but only to the left of the cursor.

 Also in Edit > Target segment submenu.

 **Remove defined characters**	Ctrl+Shift+Period

-Remove the characters defined in Edit-> Options-> General-Characters for removal from the entire target segment.
+Remove the characters defined in Edit > Preferences > General > Characters for removal from the entire target segment.

 Also in Edit > Target segment submenu.